Where to See Seals in San Diego: La Jolla Seal Rookery

 It’s uncommon for seals and sea lions to haul out in the urban environment.
 Despite the city’s noise, these pinnipeds do it regularly.
 Yet like most marine mammals, the San Diego seals and sea lions need to stay undisturbed.

-Any annoyance whether its’s a loud sound, curious touch, or cruel treatment such as siting on the seals (this type of harassment still exists) stresses out the marine animals, which affects their health.
+Any annoyance whether it’s a loud sound, curious touch, or cruel treatment such as sitting on the seals (this type of harassment still exists) stresses out the marine animals, which affects their health.
 So be a responsible visitor and keep a distance at all times.

 Don’t Feed Marine Mammals